OnlyGIGO/OnlyGIGO.github.io/_posts/2025-04-28-dangerous-differences-in-parsing.md

 Best ways to avoid this are in my experience to either regenerate the data from the validated data which can also protect from other issues or to use XSD schema to validate the XML.

 ## Postscript
-If this or any other post makes you appreciate my thought process, problem solving skills or decent understanding of how various things work please hire me.
+If this or any other post makes you appreciate my thought process, problem solving skills or understanding of how various things work please hire me.